grantjenks/python-diskcache/docs/tutorial.rst

     KeyError: 'carol'

-Increment and decrement operations are atomic and assume the value may be stored in a SQLite column.
-Most builds that target machines with 64-bit pointer widths will support 64-bit signed integers.
+Increment and decrement operations are atomic and assume the value may be stored in a SQLite integer column.
+SQLite supports 64-bit signed integers.

 Like :meth:`delete <diskcache.Cache.delete>` and :meth:`get
 <diskcache.Cache.get>`, the method :meth:`pop <diskcache.Cache.pop>` can be